DomBom16/zenif/docs/modules/schema.md

 Validators are used to apply specific rules to fields.
 Zenif's built-in validators include:

 - `Length(min=None, max=None)`: Ensures a minimum and maximum length for strings or lists
+- `MinLength(min)`: Ensures a minimum length for strings or lists
+- `MaxLength(max)`: Ensures a maximum length for strings or lists
+- `ExactLength(length)`: Ensures the field is exactly the specified length for strings or lists
 - `Value(min=None, max=None)`: Ensures a minimum and maximum value for numbers
+- `MinValue(min)`: Ensures a minimum value for numbers
+- `MaxValue(max)`: Ensures a maximum value for numbers
+- `ExactValue(value)`: Ensures the field is exactly the specified value for numbers
 - `Regex(pattern)`: Validates strings against a regular expression
 - `Email()`: Validates email addresses
 - `Date()`: Ensures the field is in the format YYYY-MM-DD